-At all times use standardized hand signals (Figure 2-10) - previously agreed upon and completely understood by the operator and signal person.
+At all times use standardized hand signals (Figure 2-10) that have been previously agreed upon and completely understood by the operator and signal person.

 If communication with the signal person is lost, crane movement must be stopped until communications are restored.